In the early 19th century, Havana was known as The Paris of the Antilles.

 That is a gift of an angel indeed.

-When you leave, the meory remains a ghost in your soul to remind you to savour each step of life.
+When you leave, the memory remains a ghost in your soul to remind you to savour each step of life, wherever those steps take you.

 More pages on Cuba here: